 - A group of Schools in Łajski, Commune of Wieliszew, Poland

 - Calderglen Learning Community, East Kilbride, UK (Scotland).

 The Learning Communities have identified some key issues as a focus for the practical work including:

 - Developing a curriculum and pedagogical approaches that motivate and engage all learners

 - Increasing the learner voice in assessment and learning

 - Working with parents and the local community

-The project team and participants (primarily researchers and school leaders from member countries) are visiting the three sites in order to explore the identified issues and support the learning communities to introduce relevant initiatives and monitor the impact on learner achievement.
+In 2015, the project team and participants (primarily researchers and school leaders from member countries) visited the three sites in order to explore the identified issues and support the learning communities to introduce relevant initiatives.

-An on-line forum is being provided to serve as a platform for communication and on-going support on three levels: within the learning communities, between the learning communities and among the 'international learning zone'.
+Throughout the project, the participants have been sharing ideas via an on-line forum.
+This forum serves as a platform for communication and on-going support on three levels: within the learning communities, between the learning communities and among the 'international learning zone'.